giucal/scripts/README.markdown

 Scripts
 =======

-Scripts I needed more than one time on different machines.
+Scripts I needed more than once on different machines.
 Hopefully portable.

 Overview